-BE IT RESOLVED, by the Senate of the Sixteenth Northern Marianas Commonwealth Legislature, the House concurring, that the Senate respectfully requests that the President of the United States refrain from unilaterally creating a Northern Islands National Monument and imposing the regulatory burdens appurtenant thereto upon the People of the Commonwealth of the Northern Mariana Islands without the consent of the People, through flieti-local government; and
+BEIT RESOLVED, by the Senate of the Sixteenth Northern Marianas Commonwealth Legislature, the House concurring, that the Senate respectfully requests that the President of the United States refrain from unilaterally creating a Northern Islands National Monument and imposing the regulatory burdens apportenant thereto upon the People of the Commonwealth of the Northern Mariana Islands without the consent of the People of the Commonwealth of the Northern Mariana Islands without the consent of the People through their focal government; and

-BE IT FURTHER RESOLVED, that the Senate on behalf of the People of the CNMI; the House concurring, does not support the establishment, creation, or designation of a marine monument, marine sanctuary, or national park in the vicinity of any of the Northern Islands of the CNMI at this time and feels that study discussion; and deliberation is necessary before any further action is taken; and
+BE IT FURTHER RESOLVED, that the Senate on behalf of the People of the CNMI; the House concurring, does not support the establishment, creation, or designation of a marine monument, marine sanctuary, or national park in the Vicinity of any of the Northern Islands of the CNMI at this time and feels that study, discussion, and deliberation is necessary before any further action is taken; and

-BE IT FURTHER RESOLVED, that the Senate, the House concurring, hereby requests that the CNMI Washington Representative join with the People of the CNMI in officially conveying this sentiment to the White House, the United States Congress and the federal agencies mentioned herein, in a unified effort to prevent any designation of a marine monument, marine sanctuary, or national park in the CNMI until such time as the People of the CNMI have had adequate opportunity to consider and give input on the issue, and
+BEIT FURTHER RESOLVED, that the Senate, the House concurring hereby requests that the CNMI Washington Representative join with the People of the CNMI in officially conveying this sentiment to the White House, the United States Congress and the federal agencies mentioned herein, in a unified effort to prevent any designation of a marine important, marine sanctuary, or national park in the CNMI until such time as the People of the CNMI have had adequate opportunity to consider and give input on the issue, and

-BE IT FURTHER RESOLVED, that the President of the Senate and the Speaker of the House of the Sixteenth Northern Marianas Commonwealth Legislature shall certify and the Senate Legislative Secretary and the House Clerk shall attest to the adoption of this joint resolution and thereafter transmit certified copies to the Honorable George W. Bush, President of the United States of America; the Honorable Dirk Kempthorne, Secretary of the United States Department of Interior; the Honorable Nick J. Rahall II, Chairman of the Committee on Natural Resources, United States House of Representatives; the Honorable Jeff Bingaman, Chairman of the United States Senate Committee on Energy and Natural Resources; Bill Robinson, Regional Administrator, NMFS Pacific Islands Regional Office; Kitty Simonds, Executive Director, Western Pacific Regional Fishery Management Council; the Honorable Benigno R. Fitial, Governor of the Commonwealth of the Northern Mariana Islands; the Honorable Pete A. Tenorid, CNMI Washington Representative; Dr. Ignacio Dela Cruz, Secretary, Department of Lands and Natural Resources; Mr. Angelo Villagomez, Pew Charitable Trust Representative; and Mr. Jay Nelson, Pew Charitable Trust Representative;
+BETT FURTHER RESOLVED, that the President of the Senate and the Speaker of the House of the Sixteenth Northern Marianas Commonwealth Legislature shall certify and the Senate Legislative Secretary and the House Clerk shall attest to the adoption of this joint resolution and thereafter transmit certified copies to the Honorable George W. Bush, President of the United States of America; the Honorable Dirk Kempthorne, Secretary of the United States Department of Interior, the Honorable Nick J. Rahall II, Chairman of the Committee on Natural Resources, United States House of Representatives; the Honorable Jeff Bingaman, Chairman of the United States Senate Committee on Energy and Natural Resources, Bill Robinson, Regional Administrator, NMFS Pacific Islands Regional Office; Kitty Strionids, Executive Director, Western Pacific Regional Fishery Management Council; the Honorable Benigno R. Fitial, Governor of the Commonwealth of the Northern Mariana Islands; the Floriorable Pefe A. Tenorid, CNMI Washington Representative, Dr. Ignacio Dela Cruz, Secretary, Department of Lands and Natural Resources; Mr. Angelo Villagomez, Pew Charitable Trust Representative; and Mr. Iay Nelson, Pew Charitable Trust Representative.

-SENATE JOINT RESOLUTION NO. 16-04
+SENATE JOINT RESOLUTION NO: 16-04

-ADOPTED BY THE SENATE ON APRIL 22, 2008 AND BY THE HOUSE OF REPRESENTATIVES ON APRIL 24, 2008,
+ADOPTED BY THE SENATE ON APRIL 22, 2008 AND BY THE HOUSE OF REPRESENTATIVES ON APRIL 24, 2008.